Skip to main content

 My projects and publications reflect three key areas of research interest:

-1. The production of knowledge and its translation in science/society, featuring collaborative work and writing on health activism, co-production and engagement; on environmental epigenetics and biosocial research; and on ecosocial theories and interdisciplinary frameworks of neurodisability and vulnerability.
+1. The coproduction of knowledge in science/society and translational models of care, wellbeing, and vulnerability, featuring work on health activismco-production and engagement; on environmental adversity and exposure in epigenetics and interdisciplinary biosocial research; and on ecosocial models of neurodisability, vulnerability, and immunity.

-- This work was supported by the European Commission, Canadian Institutes for Health Research, and Wellcome Trust.
-It was featured in the 2021 honours list and photo-exhibition Portuguese Women in Science organised by the national agency for science communication, Ciência Viva.
+• This work was supported by the European Commission, Canadian Institutes for Health Research, and Wellcome Trust.
+It was featured in the 2021 honours list and photo-exhibition Women in Science by Ciência Viva.

-2. Making sense of ADHD and global psychiatry, through a long-term project on its diagnosis, treatment, and social history in Portugal, and in the global context, charting wider social, ethical and digital trends in the field.
-You can read my work in Portuguese and French, and the book Global Perspectives on ADHD (JHUP).
+2. The global landscapes of ADHD and youth mental health through a long-term project on the ADHD diagnosis, treatment, and social history in Portugal, and in the global context, charting wider social, ethical and digital trends.
+You can read some of my work in Portuguese and French, and explore Global Perspectives on ADHD (JHUP).

-- This research is currently funded by the Leverhulme Trust (website coming soon).
+• This research is supported by the Leverhulme Trust.

 Publications